The Restorative Project aims to co-create and maintain safe, positively connected, inspiring school communities

 -June Jordan

-Whole school transformation necessitates the faithful implementation of restorative and social-emotional practices at the individual, organizational and systemic level.
+Whole school transformation necessitates the faithful implementation of restorative and social-emotional practices at the individual, organizational, and systemic level.
 The shift from a traditional, typically punitive school model to a restorative one requires a period of 3-5 years well spent.
-Educators, administrators, support services professionals, parents, community partners and district personnel all play key roles in the transformation process.
-They must work to embody restorative and social emotional philosophies, understand deeply their frameworks and tools, and commit to applying and imparting their strategies on a moment-to-moment basis.
+Educators, administrators, support service professionals, parents and caregivers, community partners and district personnel all play key roles in the transformation process, as do routines, systems, beliefs, perspectives, and even barriers.
+The Restorative Project offers an adult-centric, comprehensive approach to whole school transformation based in brain science, compassion, and accountability.
+The "price" of implementation participation must be paid by all, The Restorative Project, included, and is a commitment to:

 The model school incorporates restorative and proven social-emotional practices at every possible turn—we see a commitment to relationship-building, to minimizing shame, and to cultivating experiences of joy and authentic pride.
 Discipline codes, school-wide rituals, grading policies, classroom routines and discussions, interactions between school community members, and even the posters we see in a school’s hallways reflect a restorative community's unwavering commitment to its own health and well-being.
 Restorative communities are equitable and just communities that are committed to treating all their members with dignity and respect; to tending to their relationships with great care; to seeing conflict as an opportunity; and to challenging themselves to be better.